walshbr/data-for-the-rest-of-us/pages/week-7-distribution.md

 ---

 TODO: Decide on Pre-work
-TODO: Slides
 TODO: Workshop on GitHub
 TODO: Homework

 ## Guiding Questions

-* How do you share your work?
+* How and why do you share your work?
 * How do you do so in a form that is usable for others?

 ## Pre-work